-Only 15% of voice of customer (VoC) programs are considered “very successful”* by their managers, according to the Temkin Group’s State of Voice of Customer Programs 2016 report.
+Only 15% of voice of customer (VoC) efforts are considered “very successful”* by their managers, according to the Temkin Group’s State of Voice of Customer Programs 2016 report.
+(Performance in the 2023 Qualtrics State of CX report is remarkably similar!)
 What’s broken?

 Just 34% say their VoC program is “good” or “very good” at making changes to the business based on VoC insights.

-So why is it that two-thirds of VoC programs aren’t making a difference?
+So why is it that two-thirds of VoC efforts aren’t making a difference?
 4 root causes:

 You get what you measure.
 Emphasis on a survey index score focuses execs’ attention on what the customer is doing for the company rather than what the company is doing for the customer.
 Survey index scores are treated by most companies like SPC — statistical process control — where performance within a “safe range” means business-as-usual is okay.
 Instead, focus on action plan progress metrics.

 You get what you ask for.
 VoC reports do not speak the language of managers.
 They do not translate survey averages and percentages into dollars represented by the customers with varying sentiments.
 When they do, it’s about revenue boost by adjusting customer-facing elements.
 That’s not about driving changes to the business.
 Instead, present sentiment in terms of customer lifetime value, or at least as a percentage of current revenue or profit.

 You get what you aim for.
 Customer experience maturity models place organizational adoption and accountability for driving business change per VoC at the tail-end of the customer experience management effort.
 This reflects the unfortunate current reality, but it does not guide managers to set themselves up for success.
 Most customer experience technology providers, and many consultants, do not have personal career experience in driving business change — and their self-interest is elsewhere — so this critical success factor gets glossed over rather than placed at the outset.
 Instead, it’s essential to figure out how you want to drive business change before investing in VoC.